oracle-livelabs/database/23cfree/schema-priv/schema-priv.md

     ```
     <copy>
-    select * from c##s1.inventory_third_table;
+    select * from s1.inventory_third_table;
     </copy>
     ```

-  Notice how there is no way user 1 can access the newly created table under the schema.
+  Notice how there is no way user 1 can access the newly created table under the schema due to not have schema level priveledges which grant access to all tables.
+Now watch what happens with u2.

 3. Login to u2

     ```
     <copy>
-    sqlplus "username/password"
+    CONNECT u2/Welcome123@FREEPDB1;
     </copy>
     ```